Manga: Sakigake!! Otokojuku

 - Tiger Versus Dragon: Momo vs. Gouki.

 - Time to Unlock More True Potential: Almost everyone shows off a new fighting style in every battle and the original styles are rarely, if ever, touched upon again.
+J is an exception, his Flash Piston Mach Punch becomes a returning staple for him after he uses it the first time.
+The Flying Crash Megaton Punch also makes its comeback against Gobarski.

 - Toilet Humor: Raiden's monkeys sometimes throw poo, Pharaoh drinks a chimpanzee's pee, etc.